8 Important Adoption Rights You'll Have as a Birth Mother [Your Legal Rights]

 When it comes to giving your legal consent for adoption, you may have a lot of questions about a mother’s legal rights when giving a baby up for adoption, such as:

 Before you place your baby for adoption, a local adoption attorney will always explain your adoption rights in the process.
-However, know this: Adoption is a permanent choice that will terminate your parental rights, and no one can adopt your child without your permission if you are pregnant.
+However, know this: Adoption is a permanent choice that will terminate your parental rights, and if you are making a voluntary adoption plan, no one can adopt your child without your permission if you are pregnant.

 Here are the adoption rights you will have in this legal process:

-The Right to Choose When to Give Your Adoption Consent
+6. The Right to Choose When to Sign Your Adoption Paperwork

-You will never be forced into giving your adoption consent until you are 100 percent comfortable with your decision.
-Every state has different adoption consent laws, which means you may have to wait a few hours or days after giving birth to give your consent.
-You will not be able to give your consent before state laws allow, but you can always take as much time as you need to make the decision that is best for you and your family.
-Our agency respects a woman’s right to give a baby up for adoption, and our specialists will not pressure you into a decision.
+You will never be expected to complete the adoption paperwork until you are 100 percent comfortable with your decision.
+Every state has different adoption consent laws, which means you may have to wait a few hours or days after giving birth to sign these documents.
+You will not be able to complete the paperwork before state laws allow, but you can always take as much time as you need to make the decision that is best for you and your family.
+Our agency respects a woman’s right to “give a baby up” for adoption, and our specialists will not pressure you into a decision.

-Before you complete the termination of parental rights (TPR) when giving up for adoption at birth, an adoption attorney will always explain your parental adoption rights now and your parental rights after you give up a child for adoption.
+Before you complete the paperwork when “giving up” for adoption at birth, an adoption attorney can explain your parental adoption rights now and your parental rights after you “give up” a child for adoption.
 This way, you will completely understand this life-changing decision before you make it.
-You will always have the chance to ask any questions you may have about your legal rights of giving a baby up for adoption in your situation.
+You will always have the chance to ask any questions you may have about your legal rights of “giving a baby up” for adoption in your situation.